signemik/SocailGraphsAnimateMovies/README.md

         <li> Community 8: In community 8 the words <em>smurf, gargamel, horton</em> and <em>scoob</em> appears.
 These words are also very definite for community 8. </li>
         <li> Community 9: In the last community 9 words such as <em>tinker, bell, disney, fairy</em> and <em>pirate</em>.
 As in the two last communities these words are also very definitive for community 9 since it only consists of Tinkerbell movies.

+<br> <br>
+Below wordclouds, where the text data is user reviews for eah community, are visualised.

  <style>
 .mySlides3 {display:none}